 "Yup.
 Even so."

 Isabelle sighed.
 "Well, I'm sure we'll be seeing more of her.
-Anyway, I suppose I'd better go see what Mitch has to say."
+Anyway, I suppose I'd better go see what Lilli has to say."

 "Oh well.
-Got your machine on, do you," she murmured into the device. "...you can leave me a message after the beep," she mimicked Mitch's voice with rolled eyes, "BEEP!"
+Got your machine on, do you," she murmured into the device. "...you can leave me a message after the beep," she mimicked her sister's voice with rolled eyes, "BEEP!"
 She put down the receiver.

 "Nothing.
-It's just that he turned on his answering machine.
+It's just that she turned on her answering machine.
 I don't like talking to the thing.
-I don't like the thought that he might be home and just listening in to see who's calling before he decides to answer."
+I don't like the thought that she might be home and just listening in to see who's calling before she decides to answer."

 The warrior cocked an eyebrow.

-She was answered by a meaningful look at Isabelle's own answering machine that was still blinking with Mitch's last message, and a wiggle of said eyebrow.
+She was answered by a meaningful look at Isabelle's own answering machine that was still blinking with Lilli's last message, and a wiggle of said eyebrow.

 "Um, well," Isabelle said defensively, "that was different."